Vinyl Wrap vs. Traditional Automotive Paint

-Paint wraps or vinyl wraps on the other hand, allow anyone to change the color of their vehicle with exotic colors and specialty finishes for literally a fraction of the cost of paint.
-The average price of a full coverage external paintwrap is between $3,000-$4,800 for most vehicles… and the turn around time is only about 4 to 5 business days from the time you drop your car off, to when you pick it up from our shop!
-Compared to paint, our professional installers make sure to do a thorough break down of the vehicle so that the vinyl wrap tucks in deep and lasts for years to come.
+Paint wraps or vinyl wraps on the other hand, allow anyone to change the color of their vehicle with exotic colors and specialty finishes for literally a fraction of the cost of a good paint job.
+The average price of a full coverage external paint wrap is between $4,000-$5,000 for most vehicles… and the turn around time is only about 4 to 5 business days from the time you drop your car off, to when you pick it up from our shop!
+Our professional installers make sure to do a thorough break down of the vehicle so that the vinyl wrap tucks in deep and lasts for years to come.

 The advantages of paint without the high costs

 A car wrap provides you with a comparable finish of paint, without the same costs and commitment associated with real paint.
 The results are amazing and the vinyl wrap materials have their own built in clear coat which handles similar to paint, providing you with outstanding durability.
-You are able to wash and wax a car wrap similar to how you would with your factory finish, plus when you have your vehicle wrapped by us, you get up-to 12 years outdoor durability under normal conditions because of our certified installers!
+You are able to wash and detail a car wrap similar to how you would with your factory finish.
 We only use the top name brands in vinyl which goes to show that we won’t accept anything less than the best for our customers.

 The coolest part, and one of the BIGGEST advantages of a vinyl wrap…. it is 100% removable without causing any damage to your OEM finish!
 Changed your mind within a year or two?.. no problem!
 Maybe that car is a lease… yea we can put it back to normal.
 Sometimes we get the guy who has a special edition paint color from the factory… no worries there either, that beautiful paint is protected underneath your vinyl wrap the whole time.
 Paint wraps are really meant to be removed, even though many customers just leave them on for the life of the vehicle.